beginning of content

 What causes a varicocele?

-A varicocele is generally thought to be caused by a problem with the veins that drain blood from your testicles.
-Veins contain valves that keep blood flowing towards your heart.
-If these valves are not working properly, blood can leak backwards and pool in the vein.
-Eventually, the veins become larger than normal.
+A varicocele is caused by a problem with the veins that drain blood from your testicles.
+Veins contain valves that help keep the blood flowing towards your heart.
+If these valves are not working properly, blood can leak back down into the vein causing it to become larger than normal.

-You are more likely to develop a varicocele if it runs in your family, or if you have varicose veins in your legs.
+You are more likely to develop a varicocele if:

-Rarely, a mass in your abdomen might cause a varicocele to develop.
+Having a mass in your abdomen can cause a varicocele, but this is rare.

 When should I see my doctor?

-If you have a varicocele and you're worried about the possibility of fertility problems, it’s a good idea to discuss it with your partner and your doctor.
+If you have a varicocele and you're worried about the possibility of fertility problems, it's a good idea to discuss it with your doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.